 Description

-MATERIALS: roughcast with a coursed rubble rear wing, party wall chimney stacks and a tiled roof.
+The building is constructed of roughcast with a coursed rubble rear wing, featuring party wall chimney stacks and a tiled roof.
+It has an L-shaped plan that includes a rear left-hand wing.

-EXTERIOR: of two storeys with a four-window front range.
-It has a parapeted facade with a dentil cornice.
-The doorway, to the left of centre, has mid-C20 engaged, fluted timber pilasters beneath an open pediment, an C18 six-panel door and a blind radial fanlight.
-To the left of the door is a six-over-six-pane sash window, and to the right is a late-C20 shop front with three plate-glass windows and a fascia.
+The exterior is two storeys high with a four-window front range.
+It has a parapeted facade adorned with a dentil cornice.
+The doorway, located to the left of centre, features mid-20th century engaged, fluted timber pilasters beneath an open pediment, an 18th century six-panel door, and a blind radial fanlight.
+To the left of the door is a six-over-six-pane sash window, while to the right is a late 20th century shop front with three plate-glass windows and a fascia.
 The first-floor windows have cambered heads and three-over-six-pane sashes.
-The south-west wall to the rear is reported to retain chamfered stone door jambs and a stone mullion window with moulded label and square stop.
+The south-west wall at the rear is reported to retain chamfered stone door jambs and a stone mullion window with a moulded label and square stop.

-INTERIOR: contains a seven-bay roof with cambered tie beams and collars, and wide attic elm floorboards.
-RCHME reports wall brackets, possibly from an earlier timber-framed structure.
-There is a large brick chimney stack between 30 and 32 (Grade II listed) High Street.
+Inside, the building contains a seven-bay roof with cambered tie beams and collars, along with wide attic elm floorboards.
+The Royal Commission on the Historical Monuments of England reports wall brackets that may originate from an earlier timber-framed structure.
+There is also a large brick chimney stack located between 30 and 32 High Street, which is also Grade II listed.

-HISTORICAL NOTE: the roof carries over to 32 (Grade II listed), with which it shares a similar doorway and with which it was probably fully integrated.
+Historically, the roof extends over to 32 High Street, with which it shares a similar doorway and was likely fully integrated.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.